odioski/FWCracker_v1/README.md

 *You can visit the following link to see what the hid/emulator looks like:* https://tinyurl.com/5xe4n4mn

-I've considered expanding it to include user input (hints) and possibly some randomization with the hopes of making it faster.
-That's why it's there on Github.

-I'm sure you realize that most modern hardware has some kind of lockout enabled after mutltiple failed attempts.
-For some instances this will still work fine, mostly for older hardware and of course some of the relics are more than accessible.
-If the password is simple and if it is indeed a firmware lock you're trying to bypass or a boot-up lock.
-Against an OS, I imagine you'll only have success with the most ancient of systems.

-And, if you haven't realized, hints or some idea of what the password is, is actually neccessary for this to work.
-This is why future versions will query for hints, in order to help the app guess the right combination.
-Therefore, this application wouldn't be of much use to the Black Hat market, but owners of the gear, and some repair personnel could gain some use from it.
-Some Black Hat's could possibly use this, but those are the truly embedded (practiced) ones.

 Ok, honestly, this exploit was patched way back in 1984 around the time when the BIOS was first developed, when I was literally around 10 years old, and was when I was first introduced to all this.
 Most modern and ancient BIOS's have security features built in, like Admin passwords, or perhaps the system will kick out after a few failed attempts.
 Anyhow, if you read further you may be able to tailor the code/script so to reach your goal(s).
 For very old systems it's most likely a timing issue which is defeating you.

-Lastly, Brute-force makes an attempt for every possible combination of characters used in the suspected password.
-It takes more or less the same amount of code to write such, however more complex, but due to the speed of CMOS or BIOS in general, it would take infinitly longer to complete.
-For the most part they're fire and forget but they're also *notoriously slow*.
-This approach requires a little detective work before deploying, so, with a lttle info and a ton of luck results can possibly be gained faster.

-I think you can see the idea clearly and what my hopes are for this app.
-I'll continue to develop it, and branch off to create something more user friendly.
-I haven't gotten into GUI development yet but if I find a good source on the subject I'll gladly add that in.

 # INSTALLATION